Donald Trump praises Jimmy Carter for ‘nice remarks’ about media coverage

 President Trump applauded former President Jimmy Carter on Saturday for agreeing that the news media has been tougher on the current commander in chief than anyone else to have held the nation’s highest office.

-“Just read the nice remarks by President Jimmy Carter about me and how badly I am treated by the press (Fake News),” Mr. Trump tweeted.
+“Just read the nice remarks by President Jimmy Carter about me and how badly I am treated by the press (Fake News),” Mr. Trumptweeted.
 “Thank you Mr. President!”

 Mr. Carter, a Democrat who served as president from 1977-1981, told The New York Times earlier this month that he believes the media has been harder on Mr. Trump than any past president.